Author: Katie McPhee

 Closing Knowledge Gaps

 One of the issues contributing the STEM attrition is the variety of educational backgrounds and their impact upon student performance.
-Students who enter STEM fields with less background knowledge than their peers are at a disadvantage in the classroom and are more likely to drop out of a difficult course, but personalized learning solutions like MindTap help to close the knowledge gaps between students of disparate educational backgrounds.
+Students who enter STEM fields with less background knowledge than their peers are at a disadvantage in the classroom and are more likely to drop out of a difficult course, but digital solutions like WebAssign help to close the knowledge gaps between students of disparate educational backgrounds.

-By giving them access to course content and additional learning and review activities through the platform, personalized learning solutions allow struggling students to catch up to their peers and be prepared when they enter the classroom.
-In fact, it’s been shown that students who use MindTap to study for at least three hours a week “are more than twice as likely to receive a 90% average or better.”
+With access to course content and additional learning and review activities like the Math Readiness Boot Camps, WebAssign allows struggling students to catch up to their peers and be prepared when they enter the classroom.

 Lack of student engagement is another major factor contributing to STEM attrition.
 Many intro-level STEM courses are set up to weed out students rather than engage them in the often difficult material, but rather than just culling those who lack commitment, this practice also may discourage students who are engaged in the course but having difficulty with the material.

 Moreover, these intro classes are often huge, so it’s difficult if not impossible for an instructor to determine who’s having trouble, and who’s just checked out.
-In this case, real-time data analytics in the MindTap platform allow instructors to track performance by showing them who is completing assignments and learning activities.
+In this case, student analytics through Class Insights in WebAssign allow instructors to track performance by showing them who is completing assignments and learning activities.

 By tracking student performance, instructors are able to see where students are running into difficulties with the material and can make early interventions before the student becomes overwhelmed and drops out.
 These early interventions are critical, because those who drop out of STEM courses early on have a much higher tendency to drop out of the field entirely.